ENCCS/julia-for-hpc/content/interfacing.rst

    $ gcc -Wall -fpic -shared -o mean.so mean.c

+Now, we can call the shared object from Julia using the :code:`ccall` function.
 When calling C functions, the name of the function and the library it lives in are passed as a tuple in the first argument, followed by the return type of the function and the types of the function arguments, and finally the argument themselves.

-Now, we can call the shared object from Julia using the :code:`ccall` function as follows:

 .. code-block:: julia